Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 West Virginia – West Virginia Hot Dog

 Huntington, West Virginia is my childhood home.
 It’s where I was born and raised and where my family still lives.
-I grew up exploring the beautiful decay and abandoned industrial landscapes that once boomed there some time before I met the world.
+I grew up exploring the beautiful decay and abandoned industrial landscapes that once boomed there some time before I came into the world.

 Huntington is also a hotdog town and I grew up eating lots of hotdogs.
 Not all of my favorite childhood hotdog joints still exist but I wanted to visit the ones that did and shed a little light on the magnificent West Virginia Hotdog.
 I didn’t realize until I moved away that West Virginia has a particular type of hotdog that you can’t find anywhere else in the world (at least that I can find).